-1. To elect six directors to the board of directors to hold office until the next annual meeting of stockholders or until their respective successors are duly elected and qualified;

-2. To approve the sale of substantially all of the assets used in the operation of our videoconferencing services business, pursuant to an asset purchase agreement between our company, GTG Holdings, Inc. and VidCon Holding Corp., a wholly-owned subsidiary of GTG Holdings, Inc. Pursuant to the terms of the asset purchase agreement, VidCon will pay us approximately \$16,000,000, consisting of \$8,000,000 in cash, which may be adjusted downward if any purchase price adjustments are required, and the assumption of substantially all of the liabilities associated with our videoconferencing services business, which as of the date of this proxy statement are estimated at approximately \$8,000,000, but they may vary between now and the closing date.
-In addition, VidCon is required to place an additional \$2,000,000 of cash in escrow.
-These escrowed funds are to be distributed to us in the future pursuant to the terms of the asset purchase agreement, less an amount of cash equaling (i) purchase price adjustments required if the net assets transferred by us to VidCon on the closing date are less than \$3,800,000 and/or the deferred revenue assumed by VidCon on the closing date is greater than \$7,600,000, and (ii) indemnity claims payable by us.
-Details of this transaction and other important information are set forth in the accompanying proxy statement which you are urged to read carefully;

-3. To ratify the board of directors' appointment of Ernst & Young LLP, independent accountants, as our independent auditors for the year ending July 31, 2003;

-4. To approve an adjournment or postponement of the annual meeting, in order to solicit additional proxies, to such time and place as designated by the presiding officer of the meeting; and
+- 1. To elect six directors to the board of directors to hold office until the next annual meeting of stockholders or until their respective successors are duly elected and qualified; - 2.
+To approve the sale of substantially all of the assets used in the operation of our videoconferencing services business, pursuant to an asset purchase agreement between our company, GTG Holdings, Inc. and VidCon Holding Corp., a wholly-owned subsidiary of GTG Holdings, Inc. Pursuant to the terms of the asset purchase agreement, VidCon will pay for the assets by assuming substantially all of the liabilities associated with our videoconferencing services business, estimated to be between \$ and \$ as of the closing date, and paying us approximately \$10,000,000 in cash, approximately \$8,000,000 of which will be paid at closing and \$2,000,000 of which will be placed in escrow to cover purchase price adjustments and indemnity claims.
+Details of this transaction and other important information are set forth in the accompanying proxy statement which you are urged to read carefully; - 3.
+To ratify the board of directors' appointment of Ernst & Young LLP, independent accountants, as our independent auditors for the year ending July 31, 2003; - 4.
+To approve an adjournment or postponement of the annual meeting to such time and place as designated by the presiding officer of the meeting; and $\frac{1}{2}$

-5. To transact such other business as may properly come before the meeting or any adjournment thereof.
+$5.\ \mathrm{To}$ transact such other business as may properly come before the meeting or any adjournment thereof.